 Once you’ve decided on a German word/expression, click on that word/expression to check its list of English translations, to see if it’s what you were expecting

-If after checking PONS you're still unsure which word to choose, try dict.dcc or LEO (see the links in the navigation bar on the left).
+If after checking PONS you’re still unsure which word to choose, try dict.dcc or Linguee (see the links on the top right or bottom of this page).